cleanmedia/cleanwall/README.md

 * Choose "Install" to use the text based installer
 * Follow more or less the mentioned tutorial with the following exceptions:
    * Choose your keyboard, location and language, that suites your needs.
-   * choose cleanwall as the hostname
+   * Choose cleanwall as the hostname
+   * In the software selection dialog choose 'SSH server' and 'standard system utilities' only.